HariChandana1116/harichandana_data606/Proposal.md

 #### What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?
 * Decision Tree
-* Logistic Regression
+* Linear Regression
-* Cross Validation
+* Lasso Regression
-* Grid Search
+* Random Forest
-* KNN classifier
+* Ridge Regression
 #### How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?
 We are planning to evaluate the metrics such as recall, accuracy, precision, f-1 score and  confusion matrix.
 #### What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?